 • Riding the bus or train, or during a carpool

 During the day, you likely encounter several 10 to 15-minute opportunities where you can complete a quick survey.
 If you can squeeze an hour a day of surveys into your schedule, then that’s three extra dollars a day.

 The Power of Three

-Three dollars does not sound like a lot of money; however, three dollars is more powerful than you may realize.
-Three dollars times 365 days a year is $1,095.
+Three dollars does not sound like a lot of money; however, three dollars are more powerful than you may realize.
+Three dollars times, 365 days a year, is $1,095.
 Most people would love to save an extra thousand dollars a year.

 However, what if you could do better?